The Gymnast

 "The Gymnast" is the 92nd episode of Seinfeld.
 This was the sixth episode for the sixth season.
 It aired on November 3, 1994, during a special "Blackout Thursday" night on NBC, in which all shows in the Must See TV line-up, except this one, featured a fictional New York City blackout (e.g., Friends episode "The One with the Blackout").
-The episode instead deals with Jerry's sexual relationship with an Olympic gymnast, Mr. Pitt's fixation on an autostereogram painting, Kramer’s reaction to pain caused by a kidney stone, and George's repeatedly being caught in vagrant-like behavior by his girlfriend's mother.
+Instead, in this episode, Jerry is tantalized by the prospect of sex with an Olympic gymnast, Kramer's autostereogram poster holds Mr. Pitt in its thrall, George gets caught eating trash by his girlfriend's mother, and Kramer is tormented by a kidney stone.